 About the Artist

-As my work has progressed over time I have found that as varied as the resulting images may be from one another, present in its entirety are several essentials:
+As my work has progressed over time I have found that as varied as the resulting images and products may be from one another, present in its entirety are several essentials:

-I am an expressionist who intentionally invites the viewer into an active search, process and encounter with my work whether it be a gestural abstraction, an organized and linear painting, a drawing or a collage.
+– I am an expressionist who intentionally invites the viewer into an active search, process and encounter with my work whether it be a gestural abstraction, an organized and linear painting, a drawing or a collage or a design in metal.

 About the Work